spacemaze/cppl/levitation/Levitation.md

 `c++l`

+In latter case compiler will use single thread compilation and saves executable as _a.out_.

 ### Building library
 _Related tasks: L-4, L-27_

 Just like a traditional C++ compilers, `c++l` produces set of object files.

-Building library is a bit out of compilers competence.
+Library creation is a bit out of compilers competence.

 But, it is possible to inform compiler that we need object files to be saved somewhere for future use.

-As long as we walking with non-standard C++ source code, we also need to generate .h file with all exported declarations.
+As long as we working with non-standard C++ source code, we also need to generate .h file with all exported declarations.

 Finally we obtain set of object files and regular C++ .h file with exported symbols.
 Having this at hands it is possible to create library with standard tools.

-For example building static library with gcc tools and Bash consists of 2 steps (assuming current directory is project root, and compile in single thread):
+For example building static library with _gcc_ tools and _Bash_ consists of 2 steps (assuming current directory is project root, and compiler uses single thread):
-1. `c++l -cppl-nomain -cppl-h=my-project.h -cppl-c=lib-objects`
+1. `c++l -cppl-h=my-project.h -cppl-c=lib-objects`
 2. `ar rcs my-project.a $(ls lib-objects/*.o)`

 The only difference to regular C++ approach is step 1.
 On this step we ask `c++l` to produce legacy object files and .h file.
-* `-cppl-nomain` tells compiler, that there is no main file.
-Theoretically it is still possible to declare `int main()` somewhere though.
 * `-cppl-h=<filename>` asks compiler to generate C++ header file, and save it with _'\<filename\>'_ name.
 * `-cppl-c=<directory>` asks compiler to produce object files and store them in directory with _'\<directory\>'_ name.
+It also tells compiler, that there is no main file.
+Theoretically it is still possible to declare `int main()` somewhere though.

 On step 2 `ar` tool is instructed to create a static library `my-project.a` and include into it all objects from `lib-objects` directory.

 ## Theory of operation.
 Manual build
+If only manual dependencies mode is used, then build process consists of several steps:

+0. Build preamble (optional)
+1. Parsing `#import` directives.
+2. Dependencies solving.
+3. Parse sources and emit binaries (_.o_ and _.decl-ast files_).
+4. Linkage.

-In C++ Levitation build process consists of 5 general steps:
+With _automatic dependencies lookup_ in game though build process consists of 5 general steps:

 0. Build preamble (optional)
 1. Initial parsing.